nhardt/footnote/README.md

 # Footnote

-Footnote is a local-first personal wiki of markdown documents with support for sync across your own devices and sharing with known, trusted sources.
+Footnote is a local-first personal wiki of markdown documents with support for sync across your own devices and sharing with known, trusted peers.

 ## Core Concepts

 ### Personal Wiki

 Your notes are a markdown wiki.
 Notes live in a vault and only ever exist on your devices.
-They are only ever transmitted encrypted over the network, and only transmitted to known devices and known peers.
+They are always encrypted in transit over the network, and only transmitted to known devices and known peers.

 ### Trusted Sources